FBI warns U.S. art dealers about antiquities looted from Syria, Iraq

 Last month, the United States handed back to Iraq antiquities it said had been seized in a raid on Islamic State fighters in Syria, saying the retrieval was proof the group was attempting to sell the items to raise cash.

-The relics included ancient cylindrical stamps, pottery, metallic bracelets and other jewellery.
+The relics included ancient cylindrical stamps, pottery, metallic bracelets and other jewelry.

 Islamic State fighters have desecrated ancient Assyrian and Graeco-Roman palaces in northern Iraq including the 2,700-year-old Assyrian capital of Khorsabad.